 Drive from Dar es Salaam to Mikumi National Park for a morning game drive and onto Iringa in the highlands of Tanzania.
 Travel to the sandy shores of scenic Lake Malawi, then head to Zambia to explore the untamed South Luangwa National Park and visit a local textile project.

 Explore Zimbabwe's Victoria Falls and jump into optional adventure activities.
 Head across into Botswana and embark on a 4x4 game drive and game viewing boat cruise in Chobe National Park.
-Visit Namibia's Caprivi Strip and journey into the watery and wild Okavango Delta, walking and canoeing in the pristine delta.
-Take a game drive in the delta and fly to Maun, then venture into the Kalahari Desert to meet the San.
+Journey into the watery and wild Okavango Delta, walking and canoeing in the pristine wilderness.
+Take a game drive in Moremi Game Reserve, then venture into the Kalahari Desert to meet the San.

 Cross the border into South Africa arriving in Johannesburg, where this accommodated Dar es Salaam to Johannesburg Safari comes to a close.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 On day one of this Dar es Salaam to Johannesburg Safari we set off for the Mikumi National Park, leaving the subtropical coastline of East Africa.
 Mikumi Park forms part of the larger Selous Game Reserve ecosystem and is home to a rich variety of wildlife and over 400 species of birds.